ToonBox Entertainment

 ToonBox Entertainment was a Canadian animation studio, founded in June 2008, and is best known for its 2014 animated feature and its first film, The Nut Job.

-Many of the employees who were in the studio later worked on Arctic Dogs.
+The company officially ceased operations in late 2019 following financial difficulties and bankruptcy proceedings that resulted in the cancellation of future projects.
+The studio's remaining workforce subsequently moved to other productions, with many employees contributing to the 2019 film Arctic Dogs and other Canadian animation companies.